lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

     distance by adding the neighbor's edge weight to the cumulative distance.
-Check if the neighbor already has a min value in our distance hash map and if the newly calculated distance is smaller than its existing value, save the smaller one to the hashmap and push the (new cost, neighbor, new path) tuple to the priority queue.
+Check if the neighbor already has a min value in our distance hash map and if the newly calculated distance is smaller than its existing value, save the smaller value to the hashmap and push the (new cost, neighbor, new path) tuple to the priority queue.

 4.  **Otherwise return infinity** --